Financial Services Guide (FSG)

 If we make a recommendation for you to acquire a particular financial product or offer to provide or arrange for the provision of a particular financial product, you should also receive a Product Disclosure Statement which contains important information regarding the features, benefits, risks and fees applicable to investment in such product, and should be read carefully to enable you to make an informed decision about whether to acquire or utilise such products.

-- the basis on which it was given
+- the basis on which the advice is given;

 On an ongoing basis, a Record of Advice (ROA) will be provided instead of an SOA if there have been no significant changes in your personal circumstances and/or the basis of the advice has not significantly changed since your last SOA was provided.
 You have the right to request a copy of your SOA or ROA for up to seven years after the advice has been given.